kbarber/rspec-system/README.md

 For this reason there are various `provider_specific` settings that apply to different provider types.
 For now though, only `vagrant` specific settings are provided.

 `facts` in the prefab are literally dumps of `facter -p` on the host stored in the prefab file so you can look them up without addressing the machine.
-These are accessed using the `system_node#facts` method on the helper results and can be used in conditional logic during test runs and setup tasks.
+These are accessed using the `node#facts` method on the helper results and can be used in conditional logic during test runs and setup tasks.
 Not all the facts are supplied, only the more interesting ones.

 #### Custom Prefabs